 Likewise, projects involving natural substances in the public domain such as food supplements or involving physical exercise will also struggle to find funding.
 Still, they could all deliver valuable and much-needed treatment solutions

 To fund the research cost, the researcher needs in addition to the traditional funders another player that sees a benefit in funding non-patentable research.
 This player is me, you, the public.

-Let's assume that research projects that get approved end up delivering about 25 new drugs to the market every year (https://www.fda.gov/downloads/aboutfda/transparency/basics/ucm247465.pdf), if there was an additional funding mechanism, next to the existing one, it would deliver its own output (be it new drugs, disease treatments based on food supplement, exercise interventions, old drugs...) and we could probably double progress in a very short time.
+According to the FDA website (https://www.fda.gov/downloads/aboutfda/transparency/basics/ucm247465.pdf), research projects that get approved end up delivering about 25 new drugs to the market every year , if there was an additional funding mechanism, next to the existing one, it would deliver its own output (be it new drugs, disease treatments based on food supplement, exercise interventions, old drugs...) and we could probably double the number of neew treatments.